CodePointCreativesPowerPlatform/Project-1-Document-Management-/README.md

   - The custom metadata columns can be easily added in the filters pane to make content retrieval very simple and customizable.

 - **Views:**
-  - Standard View: lists all documents along with selected(customizable)columns.
+  - The standard view: lists all documents along with selected(customizable)columns.
 Visibility of documents depends on site permissions.
   - Group by Views: Documents are grouped based on one or more column values.
 Customized views can be created depending on specific needs.
-  - Calendar View: Displays documents as calendar events, suitable for documents with associated deadlines or dates.
   - Approve/reject view: Displays documents grouped by approved or rejected value.

 - **Filters:**